CodeYourFuture/curriculum/content/portfolio/blocks/data/index.md

 - What are the key components of the application, how are they connected, is it a static or a dynamic application, what kind of data are you storing?
 - What sort of data does the client application need - what kind of data is it fetching?
 - What is the purpose of each component in your application, how will it communicate with other components in the architecture?
+- How do your different pieces of data relate to each other?
+If you're storing things in a database, what tables will you need, and what relationships will there between the tables?

   {{</note>}}